apalmeirim/scripts/README.md

-A folder with Python scripts to help do random tasks.
+**scripts**:

-l - lowercaseing all comments in any file.
+l - lowercaseing all comments in any file mp - union of all spotify playlists